peytoncordero/DRI25/html-css.md

 2. View the output.
 Do you see an image?

+3. Open and save the image, then download it and move it to your `htmlpractice` folder.

-3. Add the image into your `index.html` file using **VS Code**, re-save the file, and re-open or refresh the page in your browser.
+4. Add the image into your `index.html` file using **VS Code**, re-save the file, and re-open or refresh the page in your browser.
 Your image should now appear on the page.

 For reference, here is the modified boiler story.